The Board of Directors

 MULGREW see artistic director/founder bio.

-Sean Thomas Boyt is a dancer and choreographer based in Philadelphia.
-Along with dancing his fifth season with Anne-Marie Mulgrew and Dancers Company (AMM & DCO), he currently dances with The Naked Stark, Nora Gibson Contemporary Ballet, and several independent choreographers.
-Sean holds a BFA in Dance from the University of Iowa and has danced for Ballet Minnesota, Ballet 180, Vervet Dance, Moving Arts Ensemble, and Dancers in Company.
+Sean Thomas Boyt (Guest Artist) is a dancer and choreographer based in Philadelphia.
+Along with dancing their sixth season with Anne-Marie Mulgrew and Dancers Company (AMM & DCO), he currently dances with The Naked Stark, Nora Gibson Contemporary Ballet, and several independent choreographers.
+Sean holds a BFA in Dance from the University of Iowa where they are pursuing an MFA in Dance Studies.
+Sean has danced for Ballet Minnesota, Ballet 180, Vervet Dance, Moving Arts Ensemble, and Dancers in Company.
 Sean's choreographic work has been shown in concerts and festivals throughout Philadelphia, New York City, Chicago, Seattle, Washington D.C., Minneapolis, and Iowa City.
 More information can be found on STBDancing.com.

 Joe Cicala (Guest Artist, Founding Member) received a BFA in dance at the University of the Arts in Philadelphia.
 He has danced professionally with Ann Vachon/Dance Conduit, Group Motion, Paradigm Dance, Body Language Dance Co, Convergence, P3, Trapezius Aerial, Dancefusion, SHARP Dance Company, and Anna Sokolow's Players Project NYC and Sokolow NOW, the archival repertory company performing the works of legendary choreographer Anna Sokolow.
 He has been a guest artist with Unexpected Co. of Seattle, Buffalo Contemporary Dance, and Mid Atlantic Ballet.
 He has taught for Young Audience Residency Programs for Group Motion, Dancefusion, and Body Language as well as school residencies for Anne-Marie Mulgrew and Dancers Company.
 Throughout his career he has also choreographed over 115 musicals for high schools, middle schools, community, and professional theatres.
 AMM & DCO is grateful for Joe's 30+ years of working with the Company.